RamiRambo/Dragonyte/README.md

 ❥ ***Cleaning***

-The files received in <u>*Dragonyte/Untouched_Business_case*</u> were cleaned, the scripts have been wirtten in jupyter notebooks and can be found in the following folder :
+The files received in <u>*Dragonyte/Untouched_Business_case*</u> were cleaned, the scripts have been written in jupyter notebooks and can be found in the following folder :

 __*Dragonyte/Cleaninng_works*__